telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 # [Geo-subscription performance considerations]

-Current support of georel, geometry and coords expression fields in NGSIv2 subscriptions (aka geo-subscriptions) relies in MongoDB geo-query capabilities.
-While all the other conditions associated to subscriptions (e.g. query filter, etc.) are evaluated on a memory image of the updated entity, the one related with the georel, geometry and coords of a given subscription needs a query on the DB.
+Current support of georel, geometry and coords expression fields in NGSIv2 subscriptions (aka geo-subscriptions) relies on MongoDB geo-query capabilities.
+While all other conditions associated to subscriptions (e.g. query filter, etc.) are evaluated on a memory image of the updated entity, the ones related with the georel, geometry and coords of a given subscription need a query in the DB.

 However, note that the impact on performance shouldn't be too heavy (the operation invoked in MongoDB is `count()` which is relatively light).

-Our [future plan](https://github.com/telefonicaid/fiware-orion/issues/2396) is to implement in memory matching for geo-subscriptions (as the rest of the conditions), but it is not a priority at the present moment.
+Our [future plan](https://github.com/telefonicaid/fiware-orion/issues/2396) is to implement geo-subscription matching in memory (as the rest of the conditions), but this is not a priority at the moment.

 [Top](#top)